vega/altair/doc/getting_started/installation.rst

     # for colab only run this command once per session
     alt.renderers.enable('colab')

-With this set up, paste the following code to check if renderings are working
+Once you have run this, paste the following code to check if renderings are working
 correctly:

 .. altair-plot::